Ivo-Balbaert/The_Way_to_Mojo/book/5_Control_flow.md

 ```

 ## 5.2 if else and Bool values
-The general format follows the Python syntax: `if cond:  ... else:  ... `
+The general format follows the Python syntax: `if cond:  ... else:  ... `, the else or elif branches are optional.
 Here is a first example of using the if-else flow in Mojo, using several numerical types and two functions:

 See `if_else1.mojo`: